 - Cleaning & Building Systems

 - Stay Updated

-All PSU buildings will remain locked over the summer and fall and will only be accessible with a PSU ID card.
-Current PSU students, faculty, and staff can use a valid PSU ID card to access the Rec Center.
+- Current PSU students, faculty, and staff can use a valid PSU ID card to access the Rec Center.
 If you do not have a valid PSU ID card, contact ID Services in order to obtain one.

 - Equipment check-out items - Items may be limited.

-- Cardio zones
+- Cardio zones - Capacity restricted.

 - Outdoor gear rentals - Items may be limited.
 Visit the Gear Rentals webpage for details.

 - Day-use lockers - Capacity may be limited.

 - Drop-in sports - Limited individual and one-on-one drop-in sports on the gymnasium courts are available on a first-come, first-served basis.
 There is a 45-minute time limit on all drop-in activities in order to give more participants a chance to play.
 Sports equipment can be checked out at the Equipment Check-Out Desk next to Member Services.
 Visit the Drop-in Sports webpage for details.

 - No towel service - Remember to bring your towel if you have a swim lane reservation.